brycepj/devbryce-jekyll/_posts/2014-03-25-set-a-click-event-on-a-swf-file.md

 date:   2014-03-25
 categories: javascript
 time: 1 min
 snippet: No, you don't have to touch ActionScript or manipulate object params in the DOM if you don't want to.
-Spoiler alert: 'mousedown', ftw.
+Spoiler alert, mousedown.
 ---
 Flash is going the way of the dinosaur, but there are still lots of us that need to work with it.